 Having a good idea of the big picture and keeping any important timelines in mind helps ensure that you’ll be able to meet those timelines.
 It’s also important to notify all parties involved with your implementation of the timelines, so everyone is working towards the same, common goal.

-Information Architecture & Content Strategy
+Information Architecture (IA) & Content Strategy

 Information architecture (IA) and content strategy are not always thought of as integral parts of a DITA implementation and are sometimes overlooked, or thought of as a “nice to have” rather than a “must have”.
 We recommend working on information architecture and content strategy first, maybe even before you select your tools.